Which Meeting Tools Actually Integrate with Notion? 10 to Know in 2026 (Calendar, AI Notes, Recording)

 Notion: AI Meeting Notes

-• Speaker identification: Yes (the desktop app estimates who is speaking)
+• Speaker ID: Yes — the desktop app estimates who's speaking

-• Recording: Not preserved (transcript and summary only)
+• Recording: Not kept — only the transcript and summary

 • Caveat: Effectively unusable on Free / Plus plans.
-On Mac you may need to verify OS audio settings to capture system audio cleanly
+On Mac, you may need to check OS audio settings to capture system audio cleanly

-If your company already has Notion Business or higher and you don't need to keep the video, this alone is enough.
-If you're on Plus, or you need recordings preserved, look elsewhere.
+If your company is already on Notion Business or above and you don't need to keep the video, this is enough on its own.
+If you're on Plus, or you actually need the recording preserved, keep reading.

-A leading transcription tool, with support for Japanese, English, and other languages.
-Pairs well with video conferencing services for automatic transcription.
+A top-tier transcription tool, with strong support for Japanese, English, and several other languages.
+Pairs well with most video conferencing services for automatic transcription.

-• Direct export to a specified Notion database via Notta's official integration
+• Direct export to a chosen Notion database via Notta's official integration

-• Choose what to send to Notion (AI summary only, timestamps, full transcript, etc.)
+• Pick what gets sent to Notion (AI summary only, timestamps, full transcript, etc.)

 • Free plan: 120 minutes per month

-A strong entry point when you want to automate meeting notes but start small and cheap.
+A solid entry point when you want to automate meeting notes but start cheap and small.

 An AI meeting notes tool for Zoom, Google Meet, and Microsoft Teams.
-It records and transcribes simultaneously and generates summaries and action items.
+Records and transcribes the call live, then generates summary and action items.

 • The Notion integration on tl;dv's official site auto-creates Notion pages from AI notes

-• Zapier support lets you wire more granular triggers ("when transcript is added," for example)
+• Zapier support unlocks more granular triggers (e.g. "when transcript is added")

-• Free plan available (up to 10 hours of recording)
+• Free plan covers up to 10 hours of recording

-• Video links can be kept in Notion alongside the notes
+• Video links can sit in Notion alongside the notes

-A solid match for "I can't use Notion AI Meeting Notes but want something almost as native, and I want recordings."
+A good match for "I can't use Notion AI Meeting Notes but I want something nearly as native, and I want the recording too."

-So far we've been mixing "video conferencing + AI notes + Notion."
-On Mac, however, there's a one-app option that handles everything in a single tool.
+Up to here, the assumption has been "video conferencing + AI notes + Notion" as three separate moving parts.
+On Mac, there's a one-app path that collapses all of that into a single tool.

-Qureco is a Mac-only screen recording app.
-It handles recording → AI meeting notes → Notion saving in a single app.
+Qureco is a Mac-focused screen recording app.
+Recording → AI meeting notes → Notion saving all happen inside one app.

 Qureco app screen